Tacombel/pumpthecoin/README.md

 Copy LICENSE, pumpthecoin.py and requirements.txt in you system.
 Ignore all other files.

-First, create and launch the .venv, install the dependencies.
+Create and launch the .venv.
+Install dependencies.

-then python pumpthecoin.py x
+Then python pumpthecoin.py x

 where x is the target coin price, in dollars.